 Cochinillo Segoviano is roasted pork.
 To be precise roasted piglet, whole piglet.
 It should be cooked in a traditional wood-burning oven.
 Three hours of roasting in a pot of mud, covered by butter and water.
 Serving the dish is a special ritual.
 On the table, Cochinillo Segoviano is cut on pieces… by plate, which replaces the knife.
 This way the chef proves and certifies the tenderness of the meat.

 The Gardens – Royal Palace of La Granja de San Ildefonso

-These absolutely impressive gardens could be visited on the way back from Segovia to Madrid.
+These absolutely impressive gardens could be visited on the way from Segovia back to Madrid.
 Built like part of the summer royal residence of the Spanish royals, the flowers, trees, sculptures, fountains and artificial lakes are beautifully designed to complement each other.
 The project was completed in the mid of 18th century, as a copy of the famous Versailles gardens in Paris.

 Nowadays it’s tranquil, perfectly maintained and frequently visited by tourists and locals.
 To me it looked very familiar at the moment I saw it.
 Later on, I realised why I had seen a resemblance.
 La Granja gardens and palace just looked like a twin of Schoenbrunn palace in Vienna, Austria, the summer residence of the Austrian-Hungarian empress Sissi.
-Probably at that time, the fashion style of palace buildings and gardens all over Europe was pretty similar.
+Probably at that time, the fashion style of palace building and gardens all over Europe was pretty similar.

-With those gardens my Segovia’s day trip mega bucket list is accomplished.
+With those gardens my Segovia’s day trip bucket list is accomplished.
 Do not forget to have fun, Segovia loves laughing and dancing 🙂 Check on the pic below and get prepared for the taste of the Spanish type of humour.
 All here is “fiesta”, which means party, so let Segovia’s great mood conquer you and make it unforgettable with even just a day trip hectic agenda.